rageshwer/FIFA-21-Dataset-Preparation/README.md

 Mean Absolute Error (MAE)
 The model was successfully trained on the cleaned dataset, demonstrating that preprocessing prepared the data effectively for machine learning tasks
 The MAE score = 0.62
+The R_Sq score = 0.92
+The features have very high VIF scores showing multicollinearity.
+This is because the feature values are highly linked with each other and can be easily derived.
+For the sake of prediction these features can be kept.